anovis/motivora/README.md

 ## Deployment

+#### Deploy Frontend and Backend at once
+run `npm run deploy`
+This script will also great a git tag and push it to github.

 #### Frontend

 * run `yarn build` then copy all components of the build folder to s3. make sure the make the s3 folder public.